 It doesn't take much for me to come up with a new salad idea.
 I find wonderful inspiration each time I grocery shop.
 Right now, all the gorgeous fall/winter has been catching my eye and I love having a few easy, healthy meals in my back pocket to compensate for all the indulgent holiday fare that's on the near horizon.
 Recently, it was the plump, gnarly sweet potatoes that caught my attention.
 I filled up a bag and quickly picked up a few other ingredients, visions for a sweet potato quinoa salad were swirling in my brain.

-I have to admit, roasting is one of my favorite techniques with vegetables.
+Roasting is one of my favorite techniques with vegetables.
 It brings out their sweet, natural sugars.
-I decided to try something different this time however.
-I simply peeled and diced the sweet potatoes and pulled out a large sauté pan.
+But this time, I decided to try something.
+I peeled and diced the sweet potatoes and pulled out a large sauté pan.
 Butter, oil, honey and coriander went in along with the diced veggies.
 In minutes, I had a pan full of Caramelized Sweet Potatoes.
-That’s less time than it would have taken to preheat the oven!
+That's less time than it would have taken to preheat the oven!

 Although these beautiful golden veggies make a fabulous side, it was a fall-inspired sweet potato salad I was craving.
-So, I pulled out cans of black beans and chipotle peppers from the pantry as well as ingredients for the the dressing.
-I’d purchased cilantro and pomegranate at the market and had a container of cooked quinoa in the fridge.
-It didn’t take me long to throw together a delicious lunch.
+So, I pulled out cans of black beans and chipotle peppers from the pantry as well as ingredients for the dressing.
+I already had cilantro and pomegranate and I just happened to have cooked quinoa in the fridge.
+It didn't take me long to throw together a delicious lunch.